Homotopy properties of the complex of frames of a unitary space: Further applications

 \begin{corollary} Let $V$ be a unitary space of dimension $n$ over $\GF{2^2}$.
 Then: \begin{enumerate} \item If $n \in \{ 5,6 \}$, $\redS(V)$ is $\kk$-homologically $1$-connected. \item If $n\in \{7,8,9,10\}$, $\redS(V)$ is $\kk$-homologically $([n/2]-1)$-connected. \item If $n\geq 11$, $\redS(V)$ is $\kk$-homologically $[n/2]$-connected. \end{enumerate} \end{corollary}

-The following remark shows that the bound on $n$ and $q$ for homotopical Cohen-Macau\-layness given in \cite{DGM} can be improved when asking for $\kk$-homological Cohen-Macaulay\-ness for fields $\kk$ of characteristic $0$.
-It remains open if this is also the case for homotopical Cohen-Macau\-lay\-ness.
+The following remark shows that the bound on $n$ and $q$ for homotopical Cohen-Macau\-layness given in \cite{DGM} can be improved when asking for Cohen-Macaulay\-ness over fields $\kk$ of characteristic $0$.
+We do not know whether the same conclusions apply for homotopy Cohen-Macaulayness.

 Recall from the results of \cite{DGM} that if $2^{n-2}<\frac{q^2}{q+1}$ then $\redS(V)$ is homotopically Cohen-Macaulay.
 This inequality is equivalent to:

 Now, from basic analysis, it is not hard to check that for any $q\geq 2$ we have: